JRJurman/PowerLS/README.md

 If you want to install from a copy of this repo, follow the directions under [usage](#usage)

 ## Colors
-Right now only does 3 different colors:
+Right now only does 5 different colors:
+- DarkCyan for Hidden Directories
-- Blue for Directories
+- Cyan for Directories
-- Gray for Hidden files
+- DarkGray for Hidden files
-- Green for Files
+- DarkYellow for Files
-- White for files with no extension
+- Gary for Files with no extension

 ## Example Images
 ![powerls-on-powershell](https://cloud.githubusercontent.com/assets/140910/17007117/b05917f2-4eab-11e6-98b9-3aa0ed94c15c.png)